DynaPix SLAM: A Pixel-Based Dynamic Visual SLAM Approach: Experiments Analysis

-We use sequences from both the TUM-RGBD~\cite{tumrgbd} and the recently released GRADE~\cite{grade} datasets in our evaluations.
-TUM-RGBD is a set of indoor video RGBD sequences widely adopted in the evaluations of most dynamic SLAM approaches.
-Specifically, we use the four \textit{fr3/walking} dynamic sequences \textit{\{halfsphere, static, rpy, xyz\}}.
-Each one of those has a duration of 35.81, 24.83, 30.61, and 28.83 seconds respectively.
-From GRADE we use all the D, DH, WO, WOH, S, SH, F, FH experiments.
-We selected them because they represent synthetic sequences for dynamic SLAM which proved to be challenging for many dynamic SLAM methods~\cite{grade-ws}.
-The duration of each one of those sequences is 60 seconds.
-S[H] represents experiments recorded in static environments, D[H] in environments with moving people, F[H] have additional randomly flying objects and WO[H] sequences with occlusions of the camera sensor.
-The H indicates experiments in which the camera is forced to be kept horizontal, rather than freely moving.
-More details can be found in the GRADE paper~\cite{grade}.
-Additional processing is necessary on the TUM-RGBD data to obtain the static background images.
-For that we use E2FGVI~\cite{e2fgvi} video inpainting.
-We adjust the input frames strategy of E2FGVI with a 50-frames sliding window approach with 100 frames bootstrap to overcome the high GPU usage of the method.
-We then extract the reference frames based on the closest covisible ones using ground-truth poses, rather than the original selection based on time intervals.
-An example of the inpainted frames is provided in Fig.~\ref{fig:inpainted}.
-The GRADE's framework instead provides a way to re-render images captured in dynamic scenes without the dynamic objects through their experiment repetition tool.
-By doing so, we obtained a frame-by-frame correspondence of background images.
-In our experiments, for both the inpainting and the splatting view synthesis, we use the ground truth pose of the camera for the necessary transformations.
-While this is a limiting factor of the current proposed approach, note that a neighboring \textit{frame-by-frame} pose variation can be estimated or optimized through different VO, VIO, DNN or other modules with good approximations.
+We evaluate our system using sequences from both the TUM RGB-D~\cite{tumrgbd} and the recently released GRADE~\cite{grade} datasets.
+TUM RGB-D includes multiple indoor dynamic sequences, often adopted to benchmark visual SLAM approaches.
+Specifically, we use the four \textit{fr3/walking} sequences \textit{\{halfsphere, static, rpy, xyz\}}, with respective durations of 35.81, 24.83, 30.61, and 28.83 seconds.
+From GRADE, we adopt the 60-second-long \textit{D, DH, WO, WOH, S, SH, F, FH} experiments, as they represent long-term synthetic sequences for dynamic environments which have proven challenging for many dynamic SLAM methods~\cite{grade-ws}. \textit{S[H]} represents experiments recorded in static environments, \textit{D[H]} has additional moving people, \textit{F[H]} features randomly flying objects, and \textit{WO[H]} involves occlusions of the camera sensor.
+The \textit{H} indicates that the camera is kept horizontal throughout the entire sequence.
+All experiments are rendered both with and without the dynamic objects, i.e., the camera is positioned in the same location and the scene is rendered twice.

-For our tests we use DynaPix, which includes all the edits explained in Sec.~\ref{sec:approach}, and compare results against ORB-SLAM2, its underlying SLAM framework.
-Moreover, we also introduce DynaPix-D, which combines DynaPix with DynaSLAM~\cite{dynaslam}, a popular state-of-the-art dynamic SLAM approach.
-While DynaSLAM combines Mask-RCNN to mask pre-defined dynamic classes and ORB-SLAM2 as its backend, DynaPix-D modifies the map point selection based on those same mask filtering.
-However, we maintain the same strategies on weighted BA in both tracking and backend modules as DynaPix.
-We utilize the widely accepted RMSE of absolute trajectory error (ATE) to evaluate pose estimation accuracy.
-Then, to evaluate the system robustness and similar to the previous work~\cite{self-improving-slam, tartanair, grade, robust-slam-survey}, we adopt the tracking rate (TR).
-This metric, which is often overlooked, represents the ratio between the actually tracked time over the entire sequence duration.